-Espenido: Go, Bato told me MisOcc mayor was off Duterte narco-list
+Espenido: Go sent word, Bato called to say MisOcc mayor was off Duterte narco-list

-Police Colonel Jovie Espenido on Monday stood by his earlier testimony that then-Philippine National Police Chief Ronald “Bato” dela Rosa and then-Special Assistant to the President Christopher “Bong” Go called him to remove the name of a Misamis Occidental mayor from then-President Rodrigo Duterte's "narco-list."
+Police Colonel Jovie Espenido on Monday stressed his earlier testimony that then-Philippine National Police Chief Ronald “Bato” dela Rosa and then-Special Assistant to the President Christopher “Bong” Go communicated with him about the removal of the name of a Misamis Occidental mayor from then-President Rodrigo Duterte's "narco-list."

 Clarin, Misamis Occidental Mayor David Navarro was one of several local officials that Duterte accused of being in the illegal drug trade, whose names he read from a list in August 2016.